 What is Telemetry

-After showing my drawings to the client they showed an interest in the idea of separating that battery pack from the main device for different reason including a more sustainable solution for the life span of the product.
-They also realized separating the battery from the device would be a nice way to distinguish between short uses and long uses.
+After showing my drawings to the client, they showed an interest in the idea of separating that battery pack from the primary device for a different reason including a more sustainable solution for the life span of the product.
+They also realized that separating the battery from the device would be an excellent way to distinguish between short use and extended use.

-Although the concept was something they wanted to pursue the models and the shapes where not solving the problem of bulk, weight, and overall size.
-Also by separating the battery a new challenge of removing dirt catches that would not be easy to sanitize and clean.
+Although the concept was something, they wanted to pursue the models, and the shapes were not solving the problem of bulk, weight, and overall size.

 After discovering flaws in the original forms I quickly carved a form that would be the basis for the final model.